havijw/nwfc-computer-computer/README.md

 # Computer Computer

 A solver for the "human computer" problem of assigning students to classes at Next Wave/Full Circle High School in Somerville, MA.
-The problem can be modeled as a mixed integer linear programming problem, and is implemented using `scipy.optimize.milp` here with the intention of deploying in an interface using pyodide.
-See the [test suite](/tests/) for example usage.
+The problem can be modeled as a mixed integer linear programming problem.
+This logic is implemented in the Python package [computer_computer](/python/) and the rest of the project creates an interface around that logic using React and Pyodide.